 If your business or brand ever introduces a new product who do you tell first?

-They convert better and faster than new or repeat customers who have bought from you only two times.
+They convert better and faster than new or repeat customers who have bought from you only twice.

-In the Adobe Digital Index report, loyal customers could convert at 24 percent where new customers only convert at six percent.
+In the Adobe Digital Index report, loyal customers could convert at 24% where new customers only convert at 6%.

 In terms of revenue per visitor (RPV), one returning customer equals five first-time shoppers in value.
 Whereas, one loyal buyer equals nine first-time shoppers.

 The truth of the matter is that customer loyalty – and customer retention – should be one of your top priorities.

 You improve it by implementing a strong loyalty program but more importantly, you do it by creating a great experience for your customers.

 Even a loyalty program can’t make up for a poorly trained customer service rep or trying to get people to do more work than is necessary to a purchase.